chrisryan91/CheesyStore_PP5/README.md

 ## Forking this repository
 - Locate the repository at this link [Cheesy Store](https://github.com/chrisryan91/CheesyStore_PP5).
 - At the top of the repository, on the right side of the page, select "Fork" from the buttons available.
-- A copy of the repository is now created.

 ## Cloning this repository
 To clone this repository follow the below steps:

 1. Locate the repository at this link [Cheesy Store](https://github.com/chrisryan91/CheesyStore_PP5).
 2. Under **'Code'**, see the different cloning options, HTTPS, SSH, and GitHub CLI.
-Click the prefered cloning option, and then copy the link provided.
+Click the preferred cloning option, and then copy the link provided.
 3. Open **Terminal**.
 4. In Terminal, change the current working directory to the desired location of the cloned directory.
 5. Type **'git clone'**, and then paste the URL copied from GitHub earlier.